golemfactory/golem-architecture/specs/deposits.md

     //              if given negative it is deducted from flatFeeAmount
     // blockNo - block number until which funds are guaranteed to be locked for spender.
     //           Spender still can use the funds after this block,
-    //           but customer can request the funds to be returned clearing deposit after (or equal to) this block number. function createDeposit(uint64 nonce, address spender, uint128 amount, uint128 flatFeeAmount, int64 percentFee, uint64 validToTimestamp) external returns (uint256);
+    //           but customer can request the funds to be returned clearing deposit after validToTimestamp. function createDeposit(uint64 nonce, address spender, uint128 amount, uint128 flatFeeAmount, int64 percentFee, uint64 validToTimestamp) external returns (uint256);
     function extendDeposit(uint64 nonce, uint128 additionalAmount, uint128 additionalFlatFee, uint64 validToTimestamp) external;
     // Spender can close deposit anytime claiming fee and returning rest of funds to Funder